Being a Friend of More or Less

 2020 A loyal listener wondered whose face has appeared on the most stamps, coins and notes.
 After some research and back-of-envelope calculations I concluded that in the present day Gandhi wins, ahead of The Queen and Chairman Mao, but if it's just stamps the Queen has the other two licked.

-2019 A listener wrote in to ask how far you could spread the world's entire jam supply.
+2019 A listener asked how far you could spread the world's entire jam supply.
 I concluded that there's about enough jam to cover Cornwall - foundation for the world's biggest cream tea.

 2019 Tim Harford and I discussed the importance of 'Back of Envelope maths' and I shared a few tips, including how Zequals can help you to do rough calculations in your head.